 Peel the potatoes (leave on if desired or if using waxy potatoes) and cut into about 1 inch (2.5 cm) cubes.
 Place in cold water, for up to 24 hours but an hour is also fine.
 If you plan on letting them sit in water for longer than that, add a splash of vinegar to the water to avoid the potatoes getting brown.
 Once done, drain.

-Boil new water and add 2 tsp salt and 2 tsp baking soda.
+Boil new water and add 2 teaspoon salt and 2 teaspoon baking soda.
 Once it’s boiling, add the potatoes.
 Boil the potatoes, under lid, for about 2 minutes.
 Drain again and put back into the pot with a little oil to shake them up.
 Now pour on to a cooling rack (preferably one where the potatoes don’t fall through, but hey that was what I got!).
 Let them completely dry and completely cool before the next step.

 If you want to bake them, see paragraph under ‘To make healthier patatas bravas’, otherwise we are frying these goodies!
 In a shallow pan, pour in oil that can take high temperature, e.g. canola, corn or sunflower oil.